-The story of a wonder that became iconic: san Francesco di Paola crossing the Strait of Messina by his overcoat
+The story of a wonder: the iconic san Francesco di Paola crossing the Strait of Messina by his overcoat

-About the various miraculous, or supernatural interventions we would dare to say, it is precisely the well-known episode of crossing the Strait of Messina that is probably the most romanticized, or even invented 🙄 .
+About the various miracles, or supernatural interventions we would dare to say, it is precisely the well-known episode of crossing the Strait of Messina that is probably the most romanticized, or even invented.
 Let us say that Art – in its many forms, even Music – has now crowned that episode as a symbol of the history of Francesco di Paola.
 History scholars are much more cautious.
-Only 2 witnesses in fact, among the hundreds of auditions, talk about it.
+Only two witnesses in fact, among the hundreds of auditions, talk about it.
 The most articulate story is told by a religious from the town of Arena, who however speaks of a story handed down to him by his father.
-Francesco was going to Sicily, it’s about the 60s / 70s of the ‘400: he probably accepted the invitation of his followers to evaluate the construction of a Minimi convent in Milazzo, which will be done in the following years.
-On a beach close to Reggio he asked a boatman for a ride, the courtesy to accompany him for free on the Sicilian shore 🚣 .
+Francesco was going to Sicily, it’s about the 60s / 70s of the ‘400: he probably accepted the invitation of his followers to evaluate the project of a Minimi convent in Milazzo, which will be done in the following years.
+On a beach close to Reggio he asked a boatman for a ride, he begged him to sail away with him for free, towards the Sicilian shore.
 He had a refusal, such Pietro Colosa would have done it only for a fee, but our saint had nothing to give him.
-In a few minutes of reflection he absorbed the refusal, then those people there saw Francesco walking on the water. 😱 .
+In a few minutes of reflection he absorbed the refusal, then those people there saw Francesco walking on the water.

-Father Giovanni Cozzolino, he is a friar the Order of the Minimi, explains in a valuable research work that this «fresco can be considered as the canonization of the miracle performed by the saint on the Strait because, among many miracles and in the face of many hagiographic anecdotes, probably more documented, this – with that of the fiery furnace restoration – was wanted in the rooms of the Pope, accompanied by the latin lapidary caption ‘San Francesco di Paola uses the mantle as a ship’.
+Giacomo Sorrenti – author of a valuable research – said this «fresco can be considered as the canonization of the miracle performed by the saint on the Strait because, among many miracles and in the face of many hagiographic anecdotes, probably more documented, this – with that of the fiery furnace restoration – was wanted in the rooms of the Pope, accompanied by the latin lapidary caption ‘San Francesco di Paola uses the mantle as a ship’.
 It is not to be thought that even the smallest representation present in such an important site has not been studied, carefully chosen, discussed with the pontiff and with a commission charged, by the same, to supervise the works, especially with regard to the religious themes» .
-Depiction approved also by the Minimi, for Cozzolino there is no doubt.
-From that last part of the sixteenth century, therefore, this image will become the most famous scene representing the Patron of Calabria and of the People of the Sea.
+Depiction approved also by the Minimi, for Sorrenti there is no doubt.
+Therefore, this image has become, century by century, the most famous scene representing the Patron Saint of Calabria and of the People of the Sea.